Rob-bie/ElixirPlusReddit/README.md

   name: "elixirplusreddit",
   over_18: false,
   suspension_expiration_utc: nil}

-iex(10)> IO.puts("Hey, look at me, I'm #{response.name}")
+iex(10)> IO.puts("Hey, look at me, I'm #{response.name}!")
-Hey, look at me, I'm elixirplusreddit
+Hey, look at me, I'm elixirplusreddit!
 :ok
 iex(11)> response = capture.(:me)
 "Nope, nothing, nothing at all." # After five very dramatic seconds.
 ```

-The anonymous function `capture` takes a tag and matches it against our mailbox, if it finds something within five seconds it grabs it, otherwise
+The anonymous function `capture` takes a tag and matches it against our mailbox, if it finds something within five seconds
-we're left with a disappointing message.
-That's pretty much gist of it, honestly.
-Let's do one more example.
-Afterwards we'll learn more about EPR and then finally we'll write a (useless) bot!
+it grabs it, otherwise we're left with a disappointing message.
+That's pretty much the gist of it, honestly.
+If you understand this
+you have the proper foundation for making neat stuff.
+Next we'll cover an overview (non-comprehensive) of EPR and then finally we'll
+write a (useless) bot!